ctoec/data-visualization/docker/README.md

 Data used in charts for this instance of Superset will be uploaded manually through the Superset UI and stored in the uploaded_data schema of the postgres database.
 This data includes:
 - `src/data_integration/july_2020/data/stripped_file` named as table july_2020 in the database.

+### Initial Database Setup

+When the database is initially built it needs to be set up with the following steps:

+1. Upgrade and initialize database from command line of Superset instance
+   - `docker exec -it superset superset db upgrade && docker exec -it superset superset init`
+1. Create admin user from command line of Superset instance
+   - `docker exec -it superset superset fab create-admin \
+                 --username USERNAME \
+                --firstname FIRSTNAME \
+                --email EMAIL \
+                --password ********`
+1. Add Database to Superset UI
+   - Add database through database UI with connection string `SQLALCHEMY_DATABASE_URI='postgresql+psycopg2://superset_admin:$SUPERSET_DB_PASS@superset_db/superset`
+   - Enable CSV upload and all SQL Lab settings
+1. Use SQL Lab to create uploaded_data schema
+   - `CREATE SCHEMA uploaded_data;`
+1. Load CSVs as needed